“I’m not a runner,” I said to my friend. “I’ve been running. But I’m not a runner.”

-We bushwhacked our way through deadfall and forged creeks.
+We forge creeks and bushwhacked our way through deadfall.
 Our goal: find a way to the saddle between Imp Peak and Woodward Mountain we had spotted on the map back in the coffee shop.
 We were two small humans folded into the world’s largest intact temperate ecosystem.
 Twigs breaking in the distant brought my hairs on-end.
 I focused on not breaking an ankle.
 At one point, a failed creek-leap had both my legs immersed in water.

-The next day, I could barely walk down the stairs without the railing.
+The next day, I couldn’t walk down the stairs without the railing.
 My quads felt like planks of wood.
 I feared for the following Saturday, when we’d be doing the loop in its entirety.

 A group of ten people gathered in the trailhead parking lot.
 We stuffed bars into our backpacks’ brains and strapped bear-spray to our chests.
 Then, we ran.
 Well, we mostly ran.
 The group broke into smaller clans fragmented by speed.
 Going up to Alp Lakes, I wondered if I was holding people back.
 I asked again and again.

-“This isn’t about running fast,” one of the women reminded me.
+“This isn’t about running fast,” my friend reminded me.
 “It’s about being out here.”

 I allowed her words to guide my pace.
 Why was I focusing on the “running” aspect of this experience?
 What was that all about?